-Summary of Marketing and LDP/MLG Profiles for Corn, 1995 - 2001 Crop Years
+Summary of Marketing and LDP/MLG Profiles for Soybeans, 1995 - 2001 Crop Years

-The figures in this report present marketing and LDP/MLG profiles from each advisory program followed in 2001 by the AgMAS Project for corn and their respective average profiles between 1995 and 2001.
-In certain cases the average profiles are presented for some, but not all seven crop years, because the program began to be tracked after the 1995 crop year.
+The figures in this report present marketing and LDP/MLG profiles from each advisory program followed in 2001 by the AgMAS Project for soybeans and their respective averages profiles across 1995-2001.
+In certain cases the average profiles are presented for some, but not all six crop years, because either the program was dropped from the sample during this period of time or did not begin to be tracked until after the 1995 crop year.
 Table 1 presents a list of the programs whose 2001 marketing and LDP/MLG profiles are presented in this study.
 The reason why some programs are not included in all years over 1995-2001 also is listed in the "comments" column of this table.

-Figures 2.1 through 28.4 present the marketing and LDP/MLG profiles for individual programs in alphabetical order.
+Figures 2.1 through 27.4 present the marketing and LDP/MLG profiles for individual programs in alphabetical order.
 For the programs that were tracked for more than two years, the average, maximum and minimum amount priced is computed and presented as a chart after the individual crop year figure.

 The scale for the vertical axis of the figures generally runs from a negative 25% to a positive 125%, since, for the majority of the programs, the net amount priced varies between these two levels.
 However, a few programs have more extreme values of the percentage priced.
 Note that the amount priced is a measure of within-crop year price risk, as the higher the proportion of a crop priced, the lower the sensitivity of the value of the farmer's position to crop price changes.
 When 100% of the crop is priced there is no price sensitivity, which means that changes in price do not affect the value of the farmer's position.
-At the other extreme, when the amount priced is 0%, the value of the farmer's position will vary in the same proportion as the change in price, that is, if corn price increases by 5%, the value of the farmer's position will also increase by 5%.
-A proportion of grain sold higher than 100% is called over-hedging, and is actually an overall short position in the corn market.
+At the other extreme, when the amount priced is 0%, the value of the farmer's position will vary in the same proportion as the change in price, that is, if soybean price increases by 5%, the value of the farmer's position will also increase by 5%.
+A proportion of grain sold higher than 100% is called over-hedging, and is actually an overall short position in the soybean market.
 In this case, price changes have the opposite effect on the farmer's position value.
-If corn price increases, the value of the farmer's position decreases and vice versa.
+If soybean price increases, the value of the farmer's position decreases and vice versa.
 For some programs it is possible to find a negative amount priced, indicating a net long position greater than total production.
 This can be interpreted as the farmer owning even more grain than expected or actual production.
 In this case, price sensitivity is even greater than with 0% of grain priced.
-For example, if the proportion of grain sold is -50%, when corn prices decrease by 10%, the value of the farmer's position decreases 15%.
+For example, if the proportion of grain sold is -50%, when soybean prices decrease by 10%, the value of the farmer's position decreases 15%.